 For years, even Linux shops needed to install Windows when working with vSphere.
 This summer, however, VMware announced it was rolling out a revamped vSphere Web client that would eventually replace the Windows-based client.
 Rios, and many other IT pros, welcomed this news along with the other vSphere 5.1 improvements that VMware announced at VMworld 2012.

-"Frankly, the head of vCenter [quality assurance] should be fired over these blatant lapses
+"Frankly, the head of vCenter [quality assurance] should be fired over these blatant lapses in quality control."

 Derek Seaman, a vExpert at a major telecom company.

 Hiccups are expected with any new product, but some are more serious than others.
 Problems with the new vSphere 5.1 Single Sign-On feature plagued IT shops that had made the upgrade.
 Frustrated IT pros took to forums and social media to vent, with many saying the problems were unacceptable – especially from a company like VMware.